Modern Data Architecture: What is it

 Business Users can analyze the data on their own via point and click visual interface.

 The modern data architecture is easily scalable as they are hosted on cloud platforms and are designed for large volumes of data.
-But the best part is that they are equally efficient if the volume of data is less.
+But the best part about data platforms is that they are equally efficient if the volume of data is less.
 So organisations can start small and as they grow this architecture can facilitate their growth.
 Right from a few hundred thousand records to billions of records and Petabytes of data.

 Sprinkle enables ingestion and enrichment into the cloud data lakes.
 Sprinkle has connectors to hundreds of data sources from which data can be pulled to the cloud data lakes and enrichment can be done at one place.
 This is done without fragmenting data at many places giving full visibility of the data to the end users.